Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

       openmp        Offload code object for the OpenMP language extension.
       ============= ==============================================================

-Note: The distinction between the `hip` and `hipv4` offload kinds is historically based.
-Originally, these designations might have indicated different versions of the code object ABI.
-However, as the system has evolved, the ABI version is now embedded directly within the code object itself, making these historical distinctions irrelevant during the unbundling process.
-Consequently, `hip` and `hipv4` are treated as compatible in current implementations, facilitating interchangeable handling of code objects without differentiation based on offload kind.

 **target-triple**
     The target triple of the code object.
 See `Target Triple
     <https://clang.llvm.org/docs/CrossCompilation.html#target-triple>`_.

-    LLVM target triples can be with or without the optional environment field:
+    The bundler accepts target triples with or without the optional environment
+    field:

     ``<arch><sub>-<vendor>-<sys>``, or
     ``<arch><sub>-<vendor>-<sys>-<env>``

-    However, in order to standardize outputs for tools that consume bitcode bundles and to parse a target ID containing dashes, the bundler only accepts target triples in the 4-field format:
+    However, in order to standardize outputs for tools that consume bitcode bundles, bundles written by the bundler internally use only the 4-field target triple:

     ``<arch><sub>-<vendor>-<sys>-<env>``